Understanding credit score ranges

 If you already have a lot of credit, e.g. multiple cards or a large overdraft, this can signify to lenders that you are using too much credit.
 If you already have a large overall credit limit, they might wonder why you would need to access even more.
 Reviewing existing credit agreements and limiting the number of applications you make, could potentially help to improve your score.

-If you’re interested in checking details of your credit history, you can get online access to your credit report with the Equifax Credit Report & Score product which is free for 30 days and £7.95 monthly thereafter.
+If you’re interested in checking details of your credit history, you can get online access to your score out of 1000 and advanced credit report with the Equifax Credit Report & Score product which is free for 30 days and £7.95 monthly thereafter.

 - Guide to student overdrafts